Learning Plan for Beginners

 It's not recommended to start with the problem set directly.
 Its main purpose is for review.
 I suggest going through the site articles first, then using the problem set to assess your learning.

-I hope beginners can leverage this momentum to thoroughly grasp the basics of data structures and algorithms.
-This will save you a lot of trouble in the future, like when switching jobs, as you won't need to spend extra time preparing for algorithms because the problem-solving mindset will already be ingrained and won't fade.
+I hope beginners can take advantage of this momentum to fully learn data structures and algorithms.
+In the future, this will save you a lot of trouble at work.
+For example, when you change jobs, you won't need to spend extra time preparing for algorithm interviews, because your problem-solving thinking is already built and won't fade away.